loopwerk/loopwerk.io/content/articles/2026-01-18-expertise.md

 Expertise has moved up the stack.

-## The trap of Just-In-Case learning
+## Just-In-Time beats Just-In-Case

 Many developers, especially early in their careers, respond to this sprawl by trying to learn everything.

 Every module.
 Every feature.
 Every corner case.
 Just in case it’s needed someday.

 That instinct is understandable.
 It’s also deeply counter-productive.
 After decades of doing this professionally, I’m convinced of the opposite approach.

-### Just-In-Time beats Just-In-Case

 At this point, a cynical reader might object: